-It is becoming increasingly easier to have your identity stolen.
-With just a few pieces of valuable information, an identity thief can ruin your reputation, your credit, and in many aspects, your ability to lead a normal life.
+Identify theft is becoming more and more common.
+With just a few pieces of valuable information, an identity thief can ruin your reputation, your credit, and even your ability to lead a normal life.
 The following are actions you can take to protect yourself from becoming the victim of an identity thief.

 Destroy identifying information

 Rip or shred all bills and documents that have identifying information before you toss them in the garbage.
 Identifying information includes things like your:

 - Social Security number